Patr1ckL1/AAE4006/README.md

 When you submit your work, just upload the solutions in your group repository.
 Our TA will grade your work in due course.

+## 2022.03.07
+Task 6 has been released, and this will be the last task
 ## 2022.02.22
 Task 4 compatible with MATLAB older version has been updated
 ## 2022.02.20